taranahassan/Credit_Risk_Analysis/README.md

 ![smote](https://user-images.githubusercontent.com/75437852/115767462-2e68fc00-a377-11eb-8acd-722ca7032ba4.PNG)<br>
 <br>
 <br>
 3.  **Cluster Centroid:**  The Cluster Centroid model is the opposite of the SMOTE model where the majority class is minimized (undersampled) to match the minority class by synthesizing points to match neighboring values.
-This method balances both classes as well. <br.
+This method balances both classes as well. <br>

 ![undersampling_class_count](https://user-images.githubusercontent.com/75437852/115775996-991f3500-a381-11eb-802d-188a6355a41c.PNG)<br>